johnwry/dm2/markdown/Romanos/romanos_pres.md

 #### a.
 1 Corintios 3:1-3 – “*De manera que yo, hermanos, no pude hablaros como a espirituales, sino como a carnales, como a niños en Cristo.
-Os di a beber leche, y no vianda; porque aún no erais **<u>capaces</u>**, ni sois capaces todavía, porque aún sois carnales; pues habiendo entre vosotros celos, contiendas y disensiones, ¿no sois carnales, y andáis como hombres?*"
+Os di a beber leche, y no vianda; porque aún no erais **<u>capaces</u>**, ni sois capaces todavía, porque aún sois carnales; pues habiendo entre vosotros celos, contiendas y disensiones, ¿no sois carnales, y andáis como hombres?*”